- Oct 16

 As someone who has spent her career helping organizations create credentialing programs, I was taken back by the comment.
 Have professional credentials lost their value?

-While I agree that an interest in learning and perseverance are important, I would argue that credentials are more valuable than ever these days to both employers and the individual.
+While I agree that an interest in learning and perseverance is important, I would argue that credentials are more valuable than ever these days to both employers and the individual.
 Why?

 Provides evidence of competence—regardless of how you got there